Back to all

 Direct injection engines require a much higher degree of precision than conventional engines.
 For this reason, they are equipped with more sophisticated computers.

 When fuel injectors get dirty, their precision drops off.
-The spray pattern won’t be precise, and the timing of fuel delivery may be off.
-This decreases fuel efficiency and gas mileage for Fort Wayne auto owners as well as delivering less power to the engine.
+The spray pattern won't be precise, and the timing of fuel delivery may be off.
+This decreases fuel efficiency and fuel economy for Fort Wayne drivers as well as delivering less power to the engine.

 Fuel injectors are not cheap to replace.
 Direct injection fuel injectors are even more expensive.
 And we're talking a mortgage payment to buy a set of new fuel injectors for a diesel engine.

-So keeping your fuel injectors clean is just good auto advice for Fort Wayne car owners.
-The best way to do this is to change your air and fuel filters regularly and practice other habits of good car care and preventive maintenance at Tuffy Fort Wayne - Coldwater in Fort Wayne.
+So keeping your fuel injectors clean is just good auto advice for Fort Wayne residents.
+The best way to do this is to change your air and fuel filters regularly and practice other habits of good vehicle care and preventive maintenance at Tuffy Fort Wayne - Coldwater in Fort Wayne.
 Cleaning additives in your fuel can also help.

 If you do end up with gum or varnish in your fuel system, you'll need a professional fuel system cleaning.
 This will clean out your whole system, including the injectors.
 The good news is that with proper maintenance, your fuel injectors will last for a long time.